pyaetheiN/note-taker/README.md

 - View details via pop-up modal
 - Delete notes
 - Receive an error message when the `form` is submitted if:
   - Any `input` field is empty.
-The message for this error should say *"Please enter all fields"*
+The message for this error should say *"Please enter all the fields"*

 ### Screenshot